 For the mix, you’ll need:

 Mix all of the ingredients together and store the mixture in a glass bottle.
-Whenever your feet need a little TLC, gently rub some of the mixture into your feet before putting on socks.
+Whenever your feet need a little TLC, gently rub the mixture onto your feet before putting on socks.

-If you're short on time or you're not into DIY type recipes, we'll offer up a fourth solution and that'd Rocky Mountain Essentials Tea Tree Oil Foot Soak.
+If you're short on time or you're not into DIY type recipes, there is a fourth solution, and that is Gold Mountain Beauty Tea Tree Oil Foot Soak with Epsom salts.

 It’s easy to create your own D.I.Y foot spa using just a few household ingredients and some great essential oils.
-Go ahead and give your tootsies some much needed TLC to have you happily striding along again in no time
+Go ahead and give your tootsies some much needed TLC to have your feet feel like they are walking on clouds.